 If you are having a business meeting, then pens, pads, bottled water, and a whiteboard may be in order.
 If it’s a party you’re throwing, then gifts, party favors, food, drink, and napkins would be on your list.

 If you are throwing a fully catered event, taking the dietary requirements of your guests into consideration is a priority.
 There may be religious requirements such as Halal, Kosher, etc. Perhaps medical needs must be provided for those with Diabetic or Vegan diets, etc.

 If your event will last more than two hours, you should have a variety of snacks available.
 If meals are in your plan, then make sure to have low-fat and vegetarian foods available.

-Make sure your budget can afford the quantity and quality of food you are providing.
+Make sure your budget can afford the quantity and quality of the food you are providing.

-Some venues will have in-house caterers that can help out with all or some services like tables and chairs, decorations and waiting staff, even if they don’t accommodate the desired menus.
+Some venues will have in-house caterers that can help out with all or some services like tables and chairs, decorations and wait staff, even if they don’t accommodate the desired menus.